mit-acl/faster/Readme.md

 ![](./faster/imgs/diagram.png)

 For the aerial robot, the option 3 is provided (a perfect tracker and a Gazebo simulation to obtain the depth).
-To make the simulation faster, the physics engine of Gazebo is disabled (see )
+To make the simulation faster, the physics engine of Gazebo is disabled using [`disable_physics.cpp`](https://gitlab.com/mit-acl/lab/acl-gazebo/-/blob/master/acl_sim/src/disable_physics.cpp) of [`acl-gazebo`](https://gitlab.com/mit-acl/lab/acl-gazebo).

 For the ground robot, the option 2 is provided (a controller, and a Gazebo simulation with both dynamics and depth (using the `multi_jackal` package)